-If you have studied law outside of the U.S., Arizona Law’s JD for non-U.S. lawyers can expand your professional opportunities.
+If you have studied law outside of the U.S., University of Arizona Law’s JD for non-U.S. lawyers can expand your professional opportunities.

 Through our advanced admissions program you will: